 It’s always been my dream to have an herb garden, but I’ve never had much luck growing the small number of herb plants on sale at supermarkets in Hong Kong.

-First of all, they’re expensive.
+First of all, the herbs for sale at supermarkets in Hong Kong are expensive.
 Secondly, they usually die within a couple of weeks.

 Trips to the Flower Mart in Mongkok were no help.
 There simply isn’t much in the way of herb plants or seeds on sale there.